retrotax/retrotax.github.io/README.md

 Introduction
 ============
-The RetroTax Plugin is configurable, easy-to-use application built for our clients, alliance partners, and partering organizations to screen job seekers, applicants, and new hires for a range of tax credits.
+The RetroTax Plugin is a configurable, easy-to-use application built for our clients, alliance partners, and partnering organizations to screen job seekers, applicants, and new hires for a range of tax credits.
 The plugin has 3 different modes for use with On-Boarding Systems, Applicant Tracking Systems, and Pre-Qualification Screening.
 The plugin takes advantage of RetroTax's API.
 See API Documentation at [https://developer.retrotax-aci.com/](https://developer.retrotax-aci.com/)

 ![Alt text](images/material-design.png "RetroTax Plugin")